 - Phlegm: Cold and Moist

-- Yellow Bile: Hot and Dry.
+- Yellow Bile: Hot and Dry

 So man's internal structure was known primarily through analogy with animals, inferences from the externally visible structures, from natural philosophy, and from function.

 Such ideas might seem far-fetched today, but Hippocratic medicine was a great advance over the supernatural model that had preceded it.
 Even if individuals had understood enough about contagion to realize rodents were involved somehow, it was still the Homeric Apollo, the mouse god, who caused it.
-The Hippocratic aetiology based on nature permitted diagnosis and treatment of symptoms with something other than prayer and sacrifice.
+The Hippocratic etiology based on nature permitted diagnosis and treatment of symptoms with something other than prayer and sacrifice.
 Besides, we rely on similar analogies today, in Jungian personality types and ayurvedic medicine, to name two.

 These men demonstrated that when the nutriment becomes altered in the veins by the innate heat, blood is produced when it is in moderation, and the other humours when it is not in proper proportion.

--Galen On the Natural Faculties Bk II
+-Galen, On the Natural Faculties Bk II